Here’s a list of the most frequently asked questions about driving the Outlander PHEV.

 PHEVs and PHVs feature a battery that can be charged directly from an external power source.
 For this reason, they have a longer cruising range under electric power than HVs.
 PHEVs can also use the engine as a generator to charge the battery, but PHVs can’t.
 If the battery runs down on a PHV, it must operate in Hybrid Vehicle mode until it’s charged from an external source.

-What happens if I run out of petrol and the battery runs down?
+What happens if my PHEV runs out of petrol and the battery runs down?

 Even if you run out of petrol, you can still drive the vehicle as long as the battery still has power.
 However, because the electric motor is also used to start the engine in PHEVs, if you are out of both petrol and battery power, the electric motor won’t be able to start the engine even if you fill up with petrol.
 If you run both completely down, you’ll need to charge the battery using an external power source before you can drive again.